Everyone can acknowledge the importance of a mobile-friendly website, especially after Google's Mobilegeddon algorithm update.

 5. Remember the basics and think ahead.

 Overall, embracing the mobile mindset means ensuring that the entire customer journey is responsive, relevant, actionable, and frictionless.
 As a marketer, you want to help consumers quickly and easily find what they want to find and do what they want to do.
 Again, this means thinking ahead, understanding when, with what device, and from where your prospects will interact with your content.

 Follow these tips and you will be well on your way to living the mobile mindset and weathering the change in consumers’ digital behavior.
-Forrester predicts that the vast majority of companies will underinvest in mobile in 2015.
 Move quickly and your organization could be at the head of the pack.

 Editor's note: This post was originally published in June 2015 and has been updated for comprehensiveness.